COVID-19: Florida vs. Taiwan

 Gov. DeSantis is correct about the number of COVID-19 tests Florida has done relative to the number Taiwan has done.
 But if, like Taiwan, you don’t have many cases anymore because you have almost completely stamped out the virus, you don’t have to do nearly as much testing as you must if your ICUs are full and the number of people you have dying every day is equivalent to a commercial jet crashing with no survivors every single day.

 I thank Gov. DeSantis for inviting us to pursue an illuminating comparison of COVID-19 responses and outcomes in the State of Florida versus Taiwan, a nation with a population of similar size.
 I believe that Florida has options other than the COVID-19 conflagration that we see burning through our population.
-Governor DeSantis’s flagging approval numbers, which have fallen from 62% to 45% since last year, confirm that I am not alone in my grave concern for our state and the policy path we are on.
+Governor DeSantis’s flagging approval numbers, which have fallen from 62 percent to 45 percent since last year, confirm that I am not alone in my grave concern for our state and the policy path we are on.

 David R. Kotok is chairman of Florida-based Cumberland Advisors.
 A larger, more detailed version of this commentary may be found on their website at www.cumber.com.